-EOI Respondent Responds to clarifications from the Evaluation Panel as required.
+EOI Proponent Responds to clarifications from the Evaluation Panel as required.
 Clarifies questions in relation to the responses submitted to the EOI.
-Evaluation Panel Evaluates the response/s received.
+Evaluates the response/s received.
 Makes a recommendation to the MLP Steering Committee.
-A central communication point for all parties, including the point of contact for the EOI respondent/s.
+The Recommendation may include but is not limited to: Evaluation Panel Declining one, multiple or all responses Shortlisting response/s for further evaluation in Stage 2 Referring proponent/s to an alternate government process Deferring proponent/s.
+A central communication point for all parties, including the point of contact for the EOI proponent/s.
 MLP Secretariat Forms a non-voting role on the evaluation panel.
-MLF Secretariat Manages the process to ensure probity principles are maintained.
+Manages the process to ensure probity principles are maintained.

 Reports on progress to MLP Steering Committee.
-MI P Stooring Reviews the evaluation panel's recommendation and where the recommendation is to: MLP Steering Committee decline all responses and terminate the MLP process, provides a recommendation to Cabinet, though the Lead Agency Minister.

-Invites EOI recommended respondent (which may or may not be the Stage 1 proponent) to the next steps of the MLP process, authorises the MLP Secretariat and evaluation panel to proceed to Stage 2 Business Case and detailed terms.
+Reviews the evaluation panel's recommendation and where the recommendation is to: MLP Steering decline all responses and terminate the MLP process, provides a recommendation to Cabinet, though the Lead Agency Minister.
+Committee invite the EOI recommended proponent (which may or may not be the Stage 1 proponent) to the next steps of the MLP process, authorises the MLP Secretariat and evaluation panel to proceed to Stage 2 business case and final offer.